How To Get Around Downtown Toronto With Public Transportation

 TTC Accessibility

 According to the latest information from the TTC, all buses and streetcars are fully accessible for wheelchairs and scooters.
 On the other hand, more than half of the subway stations are accessible.
-For example, the Line 1 route, the King and College stations are not accessible.
+For example, the Line 1 route and the King and College stations are inaccessible.
 As for the Line 2 route, the Christie station is not accessible.
-You can determine which subway stations are accessible by visiting TTC’s routes and schedules link.
-Once you access this link, you can visit a particular subway line with accessible stations indicated with the International Symbol of Access.
-Above all, you should visit the TTC link on accessibility for the most complete and up to date information.
+You can determine which subway stations are accessible by visiting the TTC’s routes and schedules link.
+Once you access this link, you can see a particular subway line with accessible stations indicated with the International Symbol of Access.
+Above all, you should visit the TTC link for accessibility to the most complete and up-to-date information.

 GO Transit Accessibility

-Like TTC and all other public transportation systems operating in the Greater Toronto Area, GO Transit has a commitment to provide accessible service to all of its customers.
-Because GO Transit trains serve destinations beyond downtown, you might not have to use this service.
+Like TTC and all other public transportation systems operating in the Greater Toronto Area, GO Transit commits to providing accessible service to its customers.
+You might not have to use this service because GO Transit trains serve destinations beyond downtown.
 However, Go Transit at Union Station is fully accessible.
 Please visit the GO Transit page on accessible services for complete details.

 Related: Seattle Without a Rental Car: Use Public Transportation